Generating lexicographic permutations with parity

 With the proofs above we can trivially add a step to the algorithm from Wikipedia to find the parity of the next permutation:

-The reasoning behind the formula is as follows: if we reach step 2 of the algorithm then at least a single swap between two distinct elements is guranteed that contributes an odd parity (1) as per the first proof above.
-In the step 4, we reverse a sequence of length \(n - k\), which contributes \(\lfloor\frac{n-k}{2}\rfloor\) as per the second proof.
+Why the formula works: reaching step 2 guarantees at least one swap of two distinct elements, which contributes odd parity (1) by the first proof.
+Step 4 reverses a sequence of length \(n - k\), contributing \(\lfloor\frac{n-k}{2}\rfloor\) by the second proof.

 Implementation in C++